itsmartinwho/foresight-cdss-mvp/docs/clinical-engine.md

 # Clinical Engine Guide

-This document provides a guide to the Clinical Engine, covering its architecture, batch processing capabilities, and future enhancements.
+This document provides a guide to the Clinical Engine (tool B), covering its architecture, batch processing capabilities, and future enhancements.

 ## V3 Architecture